Stop Overpaying for Flights: My Honest Guide to the Best Flight Search Engines

 Best for: Travelers searching for routes within Europe, Asia, or between continents.

 While less known in North America, Aviasales and its sister site Jetradar are absolute giants across Europe and Asia.
 I use them religiously when planning any trip to those regions.
-They have deep partnerships with local airlines and agencies that often yield prices you just won’t find elsewhere.
+They have deep partnerships with local airlines and agencies.

 Why I Love Them:

-- Regional Superpowers: Incredible coverage of airlines like Aeroflot, S7, Ural Airlines, AirAsia, and countless others.
+- Regional Superpowers: Incredible coverage of airlines like Aeroflot, S7, AirAsia, and countless others.

-- Currency Flexibility: Easily switch to view prices in euros, rubles, yen, or dozens of other currencies.
+- Currency Flexibility: Easily switch to view prices in dozens of currencies.

 Compare Fares with Jetradar